 Another big project celebrated the holy city of Jerusalem with music from widely diverse traditions including Arabic, Sephardic, Greek, Hebrew, and Armenian.
 This clip from a live performance features Savall’s wife, the late soprano Montserrat Figueras, whose performances were integral to Savall’s work until her death in 2011.

-Bay Area readers may recall seeing Savall’s “Routes of Slavery,” which was presented by Cal Performances in 2018 and in San Francisco Classical Voice.
+Bay Area readers may recall seeing Savall’s “Routes of Slavery,” which was presented by Cal Performances in 2018 and reviewed in San Francisco Classical Voice.
 It broadened its musical and theatrical reach beyond the Mediterranean to include West African musicians.

 Beethoven — Révolution: Symphonies 6 à 9, Le Concert des Nations, AVSA9946

 In recent years, Savall has also turned back to the European core of classical music, conducting Le Concert des Nations, a period orchestra that he founded in 1989.
 The ensemble has recently released all nine Beethoven symphonies to considerable critical praise.
 Our last selection of Savall’s work is Beethoven’s Pastoral Symphony (number 6).
 Its opening movement is particularly beautiful—sparkling and fluent.

 Savall’s calendar for the rest of 2022 lists some 78 performances over the next seven months (almost one every three days!) — across much of Europe as well as South America and Australia — with music from medieval European and Arabic to Monteverdi, Bach, Schubert, and Beethoven.